Sunghak222/bulletin-board/README.md

 Bulletin Board Project

 This project is to learn Springboot.
+Frontend used Thymeleaf and rendered at server-side by Springboot.
+All works at Frontends are done by ChatGPT.

+## Tech
+- Frontend: HTML, CSS
+- Backend: Java Springboot
+- Database: h2

 ## What to prepare
 - At least Java 17 version
 -